 - The Ending Changes Everything: Farquhar didn't escape after all; Chapter III is a long Dying Dream.

 - Even Evil Has Loved Ones: Farquhar genuinely loves his wife, and his only goal after "escaping" is to get home to her.

 - Flashback: Chapter II gives some more detail about Farquhar and includes the scene where he encounters the supposed Confederate scout and hears about Union troops reaching Owl Creek and the bridge.

 - There's actually a fair amount of hints towards the end that something is not right.
 The road is described as unnaturally straight, like an "illustration of perspective", and completely empty.
 Farquhar sees "golden stars...grouped in strange constellations" and hears "whispers from an unknown tongue."
-He can't feel the road beneath his feet.
+His neck feels swollen, he can't close his eyes, he relieves a feverish feeling on his tongue by sticking it out of his mouth, and he can't feel the road beneath his feet.
 And at the end he just sort of appears at the front of his mansion, as if he'd "recovered from a delirium."

 - And apart from that, there is one gigantic hint.
 Chapter III opens with the following sentence: "As Peyton Farquhar fell straight downward through the bridge he lost consciousness and was as one already dead."

 - Gothic Horror: Ranks right up there with Edgar Allan Poe as one of the most iconic examples in literature.

 - Hanging Around: The story revolves around a Confederate sympathizer being led to hang by a group of Union soldiers.
 In the third section the rope breaks and he manages to escape, which would make this a subversion.
 HOWEVER, the infamous Twist Ending reveals that the rope didn't break and he's been Dead All Along since the end of the first part of the story.